api-platform/docs/core/data-providers.md

 * the [`ItemDataProviderInterface`](https://github.com/api-platform/core/blob/master/src/DataProvider/ItemDataProviderInterface.php)
   is used when fetching items.

 In the following examples we will create custom data providers for an entity class class called `AppBundle\Entity\BlogPost`.
+Notice, that you need to set `identifier` attribute as it was described at [Entity Identifier Case](serialization-groups-and-relations.md#entity-identifier-case) section for your custom entity class to work properly.

 ## Custom Collection Data Provider